amateur-RD/Medical-Insurance-MS/README.md

-# MIMS
-Medical Insurance Management System
+# MIMS - A Medical Insurance Management System

 This is a simple system, Medical Insurance Management System.
 It's made by java programming language.
 And the program entrance is the main.java.In this system, I use the Mysql as the database that can store the data.